finnishtransportagency/ratatiedot-extranet/README.md

 brew install --cask session-manager-plugin
 ```

-Update your AWS credentials and run `./bastion-pipe.sh NameOfAWSProfileInCredentials`.
+Refresh your local AWS access credentials in ~/.aws/credentials (if you haven't done so already) and run `./bastion-pipe.sh NameOfAWSProfileInCredentialsFile`.
 This will set up a pipe to the bastion host using AWS SSM on port 3001.
 These are then piped to the ALB.

 ### Build